 Ping is an administration utility that tests whether a computer on the network is reachable and measures the time it takes messages sent from the originating device to reach a destination computer and return.

 To run a ping test:

-2. In the main menu, under Maintenance, select Diagnostics.
+- Log in to the gateway.
+For more information, see Log In to Your Gateway on page 10. - In the main menu, under Maintenance, select Diagnostics.

-3. Select Ping in the Utility list.
+3. In the Utility list, select Ping.